Swirrl/csvw-issues/issues/002-aligning-linked-data-and-annotated-table.md

 of "the data", rather than the augmented common representation users expect.

-I propose some suggested solutions to these issues below.

 This issue is related also to [issue #1: CSVW's weird evaluation semantics](./001-template-evaluation.md).

-## A proliferation of representations all different and incomplete
+### A proliferation of representations all different and incomplete

 Firstly lets look at some examples from the test suite to help explain this point.
 We'll use